 The photographs from Laura’s own life are here too.
 They have been restored and are of much better quality than I saw in Laura: The Life of Laura Ingalls Wilder, which I appreciated a lot.
 The wedding photo of Laura’s parents, Charles and Caroline is something to behold as the only description I had read of Caroline was that she was very plain, and she doesn’t appear that way to me at all in the photograph.
 Charles looks more like Abraham Lincoln than the illustrations in the Little House books.

 The photographs are chronological and follow the books, with the exception of including the places Laura didn’t talk about but were part of her life’s path, such as Burr Oak, Iowa.
 The original illustrations by Helen Sewell from the first edition of the Little House books are also shown here and there, with the illustrations by Garth Williams which are the better-known illustrations.

-Wildflowers of the prairie are photographed in Laura Ingalls Wilder Country, giving a an impression of why some of the beauty Laura saw in her everyday life stayed with her well enough into adulthood for her to write about.
-Even the wild plums along plum creek are shown.
+Wildflowers of the prairie are photographed in Laura Ingalls Wilder Country, giving an impression of why some of the beauty Laura saw in her everyday life stayed with her well enough into adulthood for her to write about.
+Even the wild plums along Plum Creek are shown.